Banda el Recodo: History

-Also in 2016, Banda El Recodo presented their record production "Raíces," an album of nostalgia in which Poncho and Joel Lizárraga, along with the rest of the members of Banda El Recodo, tried with all their pride to bring to the new generations the old notes that their father directed for several years.
-These notes were brought to life with new musical arrangements, maintaining the essence that lead Cruz Lizárraga to position himself as the leader of the genre.
+Also in 2016, Banda El Recodo presented their record production Raíces, an album of nostalgia in which Poncho and Joel Lizárraga, along with the rest of the members of Banda El Recodo, tried with all their pride to bring to the new generations the old notes that their father directed for several years.
+These notes were brought to life with new musical arrangements, maintaining the essence that led Cruz Lizárraga to position himself as the leader of the genre.
 Cruz Lizárraga started his career playing in fairs, and then joined international artists who already had a name in the musical industry.
 These artists saw Banda El Recodo as the way to become known within the banda's music.

-In August 2016, their record production "Raíces" took over the No. 1 position of the Regional Mexican chart of the Billboard magazine and No. 2 of Latin album charts.
+In August 2016, their Raíces album took over the No. 1 position of the Regional Mexican chart of the Billboard magazine and No. 2 of Latin album charts.

 In September 2016, Banda El Recodo had great success by transcending borders thanks to their great effort and work to look for innovative ways to present new music.
 Proof of it was their song "Las Fresas" featuring the singer Wisin.
 This song placed for many consecutive weeks in the first place of Chile's important popularity charts.

-In November 2016, Banda El Recodo takes for the very first time their music to Chile.
-They stayed in Santiago de Chile for four days where they visited several radio stations: Radio Corazón and Radio Carolina, where they were very excited and anxious to have in their facilities for the very first time a Mexican band visiting Chile.
+In November 2016, Banda El Recodo took their music to Chile for the first time.
+They stayed in Santiago de Chile for four days, where they visited several radio stations: Radio Corazón and Radio Carolina, where they were very excited and anxious to have in their facilities for the first time a Mexican band visiting Chile.
 Banda El Recodo also made a Facebook Live with the newspaper La Cuarta, where they played a couple of hits, among them "Las Fresas."
 Banda El Recodo also performed at the television program "Mucho Gusto," the most important morning show in the country.
 The band was an absolute success with the audience.
 The production received so many calls from the audience that they ended up performing four songs instead of only one total, which no artist had ever gotten to do in that program.